koarlchen/dxclrecorder/README.md

 The application configuration happens within the `dxclrecorder.json` file.
 The filename can be adjusted by a commandline option, see `--help`.
+Note that the configuration is not checked against invalid selections.

 - `connection`: